ppannuto/patpannuto.com/pages/index.md

 [Here are my application materials from the faculty market](/appkit).
 Hopefully they are helpful.

+ - [Here are thoughts (now with updates from Branden Ghena) on video interviews](https://docs.google.com/document/d/1tHs-DHV_PxAkCarNVevWQViHL4SySBd_O3o81DthePQ/).
+There are many great guides ([Wes Weimer's Job & Interview guide probably the best](https://csguides.github.io/grad-job-guide/)) for the process as a whole, but a bit less written on video pre-interviews as they're newer.
+Hope this helps; but mind the age of these thoughts as time marches on.

 [My dissertation (and sources to build it) is available here](/dissertation) – best of luck to all those working on theirs.

 One of my favorite parts of academia is the opportunity it has afforded me to travel the world.